MP3 to Text Converter

 • Accents and dialects - a strong accent or dialectal features reduce accuracy

-• Crosstalk - simultaneous speech from multiple people is recognized with errors
+• Crosstalk - simultaneous speech from multiple people is recognized with errors, and heavy overlap also reduces speaker diarization accuracy

-• Whispers and quiet speech - very quiet segments may be skipped
+• Whispered or quiet speech - very quiet segments may be skipped

 Which Audio Recordings Are Best Suited for Transcription